Are Children with Autism more susceptible to anxiety, stress, and anger?

 Change in their environments.

 If your taking a family vacation start discussing the trip a week or so ahead of time and show your child pictures pertaining to the vacation.
 Discuss the trip and break it up into section.
-Travel the place you are staying and any events you plan on doing as a family.
 The more you plan and introduce your child to a situation the more comfortable they will be once it happens.
 If you are taking a road trip make sure you have items with you that your child is use to having in the car on short trips.
-Parents should call ahead to find out what the facilities are like, get a brochure or website and investigate what amenities they have.
+Parents should call ahead to find out what the facilities are like, get a brochure or website, and investigate what amenities they have.
 Have your child be part of the planning.

 While nightmares are common with all children, children with Autism have frequent sleep problems and have a much harder time calming themselves and regulating their emotional state.